prashantkodali/NLP-toolkit-as-a-service/NER/README.md

 |QUANTITY	         |Measurements, as of weight or distance.	       	               |
 |ORDINAL	         |“first”, “second”, etc.	                     	                 |
 |CARDINAL          |Numerals that do not fall under another type.		               |

+#### To Add New Enity Types
+For more details on [training](https://spacy.io/usage/training) and updating the named entity recognizer, see the usage guides on training or check out the runnable [training script] (https://github.com/explosion/spaCy/blob/master/examples/training/train_ner.py) on GitHub.

 #### System Architectures Used